ph-u/CMEE_ph-u/Week01/readme.md

 #### Output

-1. txt files with basename same with identified csv in Data/ subfolder
+1. txt files with basename same with identified csv in `Data` subdirectory
 2. each csv input file would be converted into one txt file

 *****